 It is very important to secure the workstation components with security devices such as lock-down cables.
 Kits (Secure-It) where the cable simultaneously keeps anyone from opening the PC chassis and attaches all components to a permanent part of the work surface or furniture are particularly useful.

-Chapter 5 - Workstation Furniture and Physical Security
+Chapter 5 - Workstation Furniture and Physical Security This page intentionally left blank.

 Chapter 6 Troubleshooting

 6.1 Troubleshooting